How Long Does it Take to Become a Pilot with AeroGuard?

 During the first 10 months at AeroGuard, pilots will participate in the first phases of the Pilot Pathway Program.
-This rigorous program will lay all the groundwork for pilot careers, beginning with classrooms, spending hours in flight simulators.
-Then moving up to taking Seminoles, Archers, and Cessnas into the air, all the while mastering skills and building knowledge, experience, and confidence.
+This rigorous program will lay all the groundwork for pilot careers, beginning with classrooms and spending hours in flight simulators, then moving up to taking Seminoles, Archers and Cessna into the air, all the while mastering skills and building knowledge, experience and confidence.

-Over the course of that first year you will earn 7 FAA ratings including your Private Pilot License, Instrument Rating, Commercial Multi- and Single-Engine, as well as becoming a Certified Flight Instructor with Instrument and Multi-Engine ratings as well.
-This is important because once those first ~10 months are up, cadets move on to the next phase, and they start earning a salary and full benefits while flying!
+Over the course of that first year, you will earn 7 FAA ratings, including Private Pilot License, Instrument Rating, Commercial Multi- and Single-Engine, as well as becoming a Certified Flight Instructor with Instrument and Multi-Engine ratings as well.
+This is important because once those first ~10 months are up, cadets move on to the next phase, and they start earning a salary and receive full benefits while flying!

 Paid Pilot Internship Begins